KiyoshiKoii/Study-Python-DS/README.md

-Xin chào, đây là nơi để Khôi học python data science
+Somewhere that Khoi going to learn data science with python